Noziop/Projet_Portfolio/Stage_5/Project_Closure.md

 - Allocate more time for testing cross-component integration
 - Create more comprehensive API documentation earlier in the project
 - Develop a more robust error handling strategy for image processing failures
+- Design a documentation on the fly alongside the project.

 ## Presentation Structure (10 minutes)